mhwlng/streamdeck-starcitizen/README.md

 **The plugin does not contain any button images or ready made streamdeck profiles.**

-Credit goes to https://github.com/SCToolsfactory/SCJMapper-V2 for all the code to get the `defaultProfile.xml` from the p4k file etc.
+Credit goes to https://github.com/SCToolsfactory/SCJMapper-V2 and https://github.com/dolkensp/unp4k for all the code to get the `defaultProfile.xml` from the p4k file etc.

 The static button works in a similar way, to the streamdeck 'Hotkey' button type.
 So, there is only one image and there is no game state feedback for these buttons.